-Moreover, experts began to calculate the total volume of water needed by each item of clothing.
+Moreover, experts have begun to calculate the total volume of water needed by each item of clothing.
 And the results are quite edifying:

 - to make a tee-shirt we need about 2 500 liters of water 😱

 - a string ?
-I don't know I don't have the figures but it must be not bad too.
+I don't know, I don't have the numbers, but it must be pretty good too.